benuski/recordsmanagement/README.md

-My goal is to create a repository for records retention series in the United States, so as to be useful to states, agencies, and organizations writing and updating series.
+It is really freaking hard to evaluate or compare records retention series across agencies, localities, and states in the United States.
+They are often in databases, pdfs, or html, and that is if they are even online at all.
+It is my goal to change that.
+I want to make as many retention schedules and retention series available to the records management community as a whole, because we don't need to be duplicating all this effort on writing series.

-Python files are licensed under the GNU GPL v.
-3.0 or (at your option) any later version, json files are licensed under the Open Database License v.
+Except as noted below, scripts are licensed under the GNU GPL v.
+3.0 or (at your option) any later version.
+Scripts have been developed with the assistance of llm chat bots, including Claude Sonnet and Google Gemini.

+Files in the data folder have been created only through the use of the scripts found in the processing folder, available for full inspection.
+None of the content in the data folder has ever been created, extracted, or processed by llm chatbots or artificial intelligence of any kind.
+Files in the data folder are licensed under the Open Database License v.
 1.0 or (at your option) any later version.

-scripts in the processing folder have been developed with the assistance of llm chat bots, including Claude sonnet and Google Gemini

-files in the data folder have been created only through the use of the scripts found in the processing folder, available for full inspection. none of the content of the files in the data folder has ever been created, extracted, or processed by llm chatbots or artificial intelligence of any kind.